The 7 Causes Of Digestion Problems

 There are many causes of digestive problems and the key to long term treatment is understanding the underlying cause.

-I see so many clients who have lots of tests with their doctor, only to be told everything is fine.
+I see so many clients who have lots of tests with their doctor, only to be told everything is fine, or you just have IBS and have to deal with it.
 Has this happened to you?

 This article is going to describe the different causes of digestion issues, this is important as it is the first step to getting your health back on track.
 Also what is the best way to test your digestion.